 When rinsing, use low pressure to avoid damaging the filter.
 Instead, use a low- to medium-flow setting and lightly rub your fingertips across the surface to remove debris.

-Some manufacturers suggest using soapy water, while others suggest using cold or lukewarm water.
+Some manufacturers suggest needing soapy water, while others suggest needing cold or lukewarm water.
 Specific requirements may be found in the handbook.

 Before reinstalling washable HEPA filters, allow them to air dry fully.
 After you’ve washed the filter, give it a short shake to get rid of any extra water.
 Place the filter against a wall or a chair outside so that it may get fresh air from all sides.